lite-xl/lite-xl-plugin-manager/SPEC.md

 * `tags`:  Optional freeform tags that may describe attributes of the plugin.
 * `path`: Optional path to the plugin.
 If omitted, will only pull the files in `files`.
 To pull the whole repository, use `"."`.
+* `post`: Optionally a string which represents a command to run.
+If presented with a dictionary, takes `ARCH` keys, and runs a different command per `ARCH`.

 ### Dependencies